BeefreeSDK/beefree-sdk-hosted-saved-rows-demo/README.md

 ## Features

-- **Customizable Editor**: Configure the editor with merge tags, special links, and merge contents.
 - **Hosted Saved Rows**: Save and manage rows for reuse in different templates.
 - **Advanced Permissions**: Control user permissions for editing, deleting, and managing rows.
 - **Content Services API**: Transform Saved Rows into various content types your end users will enjoy.